Skip to main content

 • 2.
 Mallorca-Police inclusion for rental cars on holiday

 • 3.
-Marten-bite damage to cables and follow-on damage
+Marten-bite damage plus follow-on damage

 • 4.
 Wallbox and charging-equipment cover